-Coming from the town of Mondsee, Mondseer is an Austrian cheese made from cow's milk.
-Also known as Schachtelkase, the cheese has been produced since the early 19th century and contains an authentic rural flavour of the region.
-Usually, it is made using pasteurised cow´s milk, but there have been produces of Mondseer made from goat's milk as well.
-Texturally smooth with narrow eyes, the cheese is typically piquant and slightly acidic taste due to the infusion of salt water and red cultures.
-The taste of the cheese is close to Munster or Limburger despite its relative hardness.
-Each round of rich, buttery and creamy Mondseer weighs around twenty to thirty pounds.
-It is a very popular cheese in Austrian cuisine specially used in cheese salads, Brett´ljausen, heavy cheese platters and au gratin dishes.
+Hailing from the town of Mondsee, Mondseer is an Austrian cheese made from cow's milk, with a history dating back to the early 19th century.
+This cheese has the authentic rural flavour of the region.
+Typically crafted using pasteurized cow's milk, there have also been variations of Mondseer produced using goat's milk.
+With a smooth texture and fine eyes, the cheese possesses a distinctive sharpness and a mildly acidic taste resulting from the infusion of salt water and red cultures.
+Each wheel of this rich, buttery, and creamy cheese weighs approximately twenty to thirty pounds.
+In Austrian cuisine, Mondseer is used in cheese salads, Brett´ljausen, cheese platters, and gratin dishes.